theislab/scib/README.md

 pip install scib
 ```

-Alternatively, you can also install the package directly from GitHub via
+Alternatively, you can also install the package directly from GitHub directly via

 ```
 pip install git+https://github.com/theislab/scib.git